silvery107/vision-line-follower/README.md

 ## Credits
 - The track is made using CAD model from @DrakerDG.
 - The idea of speed control in x axis (not implemented) is from @Nokkxz.
-- The image of line follower bot is taken by @Sureland.
+- The photo of line follower bot is taken by @Sureland.